tmpfs/rlx/lib/rlx.md

 If the `${opt_glob_pipe}` option is used the patterns are matched after file collation and the relative file path must match one of the glob patterns to be included.

+#### Bulk Deletion

+Use the `${cmd_rm_long}` command to remove multiple documents.
+This removal is forceful in that it fetches the latest revisions for the specified documents before attempting the bulk deletion.

 #### Bulk Revisions

 Use the `${cmd_revs_long}` command to fetch revisions for multiple document identifiers: